 Phew, that's 23 easy Instagram Post Ideas for you to try!
 Remember to consider each type of post in terms of how it suits your overall brand strategy, message and voice.

-With a little creativity, almost all of these examples of can be used by most businesses or brands on Instagram.
+With a little creativity, almost all of these examples can be used by most businesses or brands on Instagram.

 How Will You Use these Instagram Post Ideas?